 No. In Romans 11 Paul uses himself as an example of the election of the remnant.
 People speak about Paul’s conversion on the road to Damascus, but that was not his conversion.
 It was his call to a mission:

 the Lord said to him, “Go, for he is a chosen instrument of Mine, to bear My name before the Gentiles and kings and the sons of Israel; for I will show him how much he must suffer for My name’s sake.”
-(Act 9:15-16)
+(Acts 9:15-16)

-For Paul Damascus was a change of facts, not a change of heart.
+For Paul, Damascus was a change of facts, not a change of heart.
 Conversion is not learning new facts.
-Satan never doubted God’s existence or goodness, but still he sinned.
+Satan never doubted God’s existence or goodness, but still, he sinned.
 Having the right facts does not save you.
 Previously Paul was convinced that Jesus was a deceiver.
 That was what his teachers told him, and he believed them.
 His facts were wrong.
 When his facts were changed on the way to Damascus, it did not immediately change his heart.
 He was the same old fire-breathing Saul.
 The new facts found fertile soil in his heart, but he had a long way to go before he could stand before God on the basis of mercy only, not on works, as he was brought up to believe.
-Until he realised that he was the foremost of sinners (1Tim 1:15), he remained in danger of eternal loss.
+Until he realized that he was the foremost of sinners (1Tim 1:15), he remained in danger of eternal loss.
 To be chosen as an individual, therefore, does not guarantee salvation.

-The remnant, of which Paul serves as example, has been called individually to the mission of taking the gospel of Jesus to the world, but even an individual call does not guarantee salvation.
+The remnant, of which Paul serves as an example, has been called individually to the mission of taking the gospel of Jesus to the world, but even an individual call does not guarantee salvation.

-Consider the statement in 11:28:
+Consider the statement in Rom 11:28:

 they are enemies for your sake, but from the standpoint of God’s choice they are beloved for the sake of the fathers

 God’s sovereignty and human freedom are both realities.
-Human freedom is related to salvation, as indicated by the context in Romans 10, while God’s sovereign choice relates to who He uses in a special as vehicle of His grace, as is indicated by the context in Romans 9 and 11.
+Human freedom is related to salvation, as indicated by the context in Romans 10, while God’s sovereign choice relates to who He uses in a special as the vehicle of His grace, as is indicated by the context in Romans 9 and 11.

 We should not be concerned about who will be saved and who will be lost.
 We must leave that to God.
 He alone can judge, and we must trust Him to do that perfectly.
 God continually works in the heart of every person on earth to lead them to accept His principles.
 Who will be saved and will be lost is a mystery beyond current human understanding.
 God will clear up the mess on earth and recreate a perfect world in which complete harmony and love will reign: